 WICHE’s Lumina-funded project Getting What You Pay For: Understanding Higher Education Appropriations, Tuition, and Financial Aid (GWYPF) promoted informed decision making and the alignment of higher education appropriations, tuition, and financial aid policy by state legislators, to improve student access and success.
 WICHE sent copies of the project’s eight policy briefs to all members of the Oregon Legislature.
-In addition, last year WICHE President David Longanecker, along with National Center for Higher Education Management Systems President Dennis Jones, met with state leaders in Oregon and addressed a joint hearing of the education and workforce development committees of both the House and Senate about the role, scope, and mission of higher education, with a particular focus on mission creep, a topic of one of the GWYPF policy briefs.
+In addition, WICHE President David Longanecker, along with National Center for Higher Education Management Systems President Dennis Jones, met with state leaders and addressed a joint hearing of the education and workforce development committees of both the House and Senate about the role, scope, and mission of higher education, with a particular focus on mission creep, a topic of one of the GWYPF policy briefs.
 Longanecker worked with the Legislature on developing a new higher education governance structure and with the Governor’s Office on creating a new state education investment board.

 Oregon also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing on strategies that increase access to and success in higher education.

-Additionally, the Oregon University System, Portland State University, Pacific University, Oregon State University, and University of Oregon are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
+Additionally, the Oregon Higher Education Coordinating Commission, Portland State University, Pacific University, Oregon State University, and University of Oregon are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
 Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 The Oregon Department of Community Colleges and Workforce Development, Central Oregon Community College, Southwestern Oregon Community College, Umpqua Community College, Chemeketa Community College, Treasure Vally Community College, Portland Community College, and Mount Hood Community College are members.